imamazubair-netixsol/Netixsol-Internship/Week1/Day3/README.md

 **Imama Zubair**

-This project was completed as part of a structured internship data science learning plan, focusing on practical Pandas data wrangling and analytical skills.
+This project was completed as part of a structured internship data science learning plan, focusing on practical Pandas.